What is 3D Gait Analysis? How is it different from 2D analysis and other app-based analysis?

 A systems approach examines how different body systems - visual, vestibular and somatosensory (feedback from muscles and joints) - contribute to balance.
 It uses controlled testing conditions to isolate deficits and guide targeted interventions.

-What kind of information does the assessment provide?
+What kind of information does the balance assessment provide?

 The assessment provides objective metrics such as: